regmibijay/strato-dyndns/README.md

 ```-v6``` | specifies to update IPv6 records

 ## Python (3.6+) Library Documentation
 The `DynDNSClient` library was written with importablity in mind.
-Documentation will be released soon.
+Full documentation to be found [here.](https://regdelivery.de/strato-dyndns)

 ## Quality of Life (QoL)
 For QoL, this tool offers a functionality to read parameters from a config file.